PERMANENT-ENVIRONMENTAL-PUBLIC ART-CREATIVE CONSERVATION COLLABORATIVE-COMMISSION

 CONSERVATION AND EDUCATION EFFORTS

-There are a number opportunities to extend the reach of the meadow and tree installation by interpreting and educating the public about historic landscape conservation efforts.
+Lakebone is a project of Creative Conservation Collaborative.
+There are a number opportunities to extend the reach of the installation by interpreting and educating the public about historic landscape conservation efforts.

 Conservation of riparian and floodplain forests and fields in tributary watersheds of Lake Champlain (and throughout Vermont) improve water quality, increase resilience to flooding, help mitigate climate change and restore and sustain diversity of plants, wildlife and fish (or biological diversity) through connecting networks of healthy lands and waters.